 - Try GAPS diet – my family went thru GAPS (Gut and Psychology Syndrome) diet designed by Dr. Natasha Campbell-McBride two years ago and my kids’ allergies and Eczema improved dramatically.
 We didn’t even go through the diet as strict as we should have but since we were on the GAPS Full Diet to begin with so we went through the Introduction Diet stages pretty quickly.

 - Eat real food.
 Quit all processed, and GMO foods.
 Eat organic foods without pesticides.
-And live as toxin free life as you can.
+And live as toxin-free life as you can.
 Chemicals that haven’t been tested and pesticides laden or GMO foods can cause or exacerbate your symptoms.
-Eat real food that haven’t been contaminated and use products that are safe.
+Eat real food that hasn’t been contaminated and use products that are safe.
 Eat and use organic products when you can.

 Hope you’ll start healing your gut today with these easy steps!